Youth Wellness Initiative

 Our YWI, coordinated by Dr. Ashley Drake, has involved 14 high school students from across the five-county region as student researchers, including: Isabelle Beuerle, Hannah Hughey, Jürgen Griswold, Payshence Bruce, Bobbie Paalman, Rachel Miller, Patrick Puroll, Lauren Tkach, Eva Lawson, Ella Kirkwood, Ellen Grams, Cynthia McDonnell, Kaleigh Hutchinson, and Lydia Bissonette.

-With guidance from market researcher, Woody Smith of Avenue ISR, students developed an anonoymous survey to gather insights from their peers about their experiences with mental health challenges and supports.
+With guidance from market researcher, Woody Smith of Avenue ISR, students developed an anonymous survey to gather insights from their peers about their experiences with mental health challenges and supports.
 In total, 530 students from 20 different high schools across the five-county region responded to the youth wellness survey.

 Key Research Findings